 The College expects each employee to exhibit integrity as he/she accurately enters his/her work time and leave on his/her time sheet.
 Only one pay period is to be recorded per time sheet.
 Time sheets must be submitted for processing regardless of the number of hours worked.
 The time sheet is to be checked for accuracy and signed (certified) by the employee prior to submitting it to the employee's supervisor.
 The supervisor, in turn, has the responsibility to check the employee's time sheet and shall sign (certify) the time sheet, submit it to the Office of Human Resources after verifying its accuracy, and do so in accordance with the deadline set by that office.
-If a supervisor believes the employee made an error on his/her time sheet, the supervisor shall return the time sheet to the employee for review and possible correction before submission changes an employee's time, the employee should initial the time as an auditing procedure so that the College has proof that the employee agreed with the change.
-If the attainment of one or both signatures is not possible by the designated deadline, the time sheet must be sent to the Office of Human Resources for processing anyway.
+If a supervisor believes the employee made an error on his/her time sheet, the supervisor shall return the time sheet to the employee for review and possible correction before submission to the Office of Human Resources for processing.